Poorya-Rajabi/three.js-practice/README.md

 # Build for production in the dist/ directory
 npm run build
 ```

+## Demo
+You can try out by clicking on this [Demo Link](https://aquamarine-crisp-802505.netlify.app/).

 -----------
 three.js important topics - (just my note):